Types of Cuisines, Methods, and Cooking Schools

 Explore Top Culinary Schools

-French cooking courses, program majors and degrees are popular and plentiful.
-Schools such as the French Culinary Institute, Le Cordon Bleu and many of the International Culinary Arts schools all focus a large part of their programs on French cuisine and chef training.
+French cooking provides the curricular basis for most courses, program majors and degrees.
+Schools such as the French Culinary Institute, Le Cordon Bleu and other International Culinary Arts schools each focus a large part of their coursework on classic French technique and cuisine.
+Chef training is standardized in this way, to establish solid fundamentals that can be built upon with specialties and mastery of multinational cuisine.

 Specialized Culinary Schools